settings123/documentationSite/src/pages/index.md

 We shouldn't need to touch the database once it's setup and deleting it will mean having to migrate existing users.
 It also means having to associate the app to the DB again, as it wouldn't know to do this automatically.
 It will however do this automatically if the app and DB are deployed together (At the same time).
 When a DB is attached to your app you'll receive a message like:

 ```
-The following secret was added to noiise: DATABASE_URL=postgres://noiise:CCKGrvSV7PfODap@top2.nearest.of.noiise-db.internal:5432/noiise
+The following secret was added to noiise: DATABASE_URL=postgres://noiise:CKfKGrvSV7Pd3Dap@top2.nearest.of.noiise-db.internal:5432/noiise
 Postgres cluster noiise-db is now attached to noiise
 ```
+The above is not an actual DB URL.

 Please note that adding```?SSL=true``` to a Database URI/URL won't work on FLy.io like it does for other databses liksuch as e ElephantSQL or Heroku.